ohyiheng/gust/README.md

 ## Usage

-Run the script from the command line:
+Use `-h` or `--help` to see the available options.

+Auto-tag music files in the specified path:
 - Windows:
     ```powershell
     python spotify-autotagger.py -p "path/to/music/files"